 Everything collapses into a procession of collapses, each one leaving a little less of the self behind.
 But, it was that damnable, no, not damnable, needle that propelled my eyes open for one lyrical moment.
 Like a drowning man coming up for a last life-prolonging gasp of air, I tried to suck all of the oxygen out of that room; but my lungs weren’t up to the task.
 I was no longer up to the task.
 I had always been up to every task.
 That was then, before the abyss, before the darkness that was an abyss that was the blackness of a hole that captured my soul.
 With nothing left to give, no adrenaline left to fuel my mad-grasp for the light, I collapsed back onto the bed and into the abyss.

-Kyle McNease – The Suffering of One is the Suffering of All – A Six-Part ME/CFS Narrative
+Kyle McNease – The Suffering of One is the Suffering of All – An ME/CFS Narrative

 - Pt I: REELing

 - Pt.
 II: Eros Lost, Absurdity and A Love Song

 - Pt III: “Didn’t Life Know I Had Plans?”

 - Pt IV: “Didn’t Life Know We Had So Many Plans?”